MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sma-opcon-azure-content.md

    - The OpCon database.
    - Virtual machines (VMs) that run workloads.

 1. The solution uses Azure SQL Database as the OpCon database.
-The core services have secure access to this database through an Azure Private Link private endpoint.
+The core services have access to this database through an Azure Private Link private endpoint.

 1. OpCon core services use OpCon connector technology to interact with Azure Storage and manage data in Azure Blob Storage.
-OpCon Managed File Transfer (MFT) also provides support for Storage.
+OpCon Managed File Transfer also provides support for Storage.

-1. The Applications subnet contains an OpCon MFT server that provides comprehensive file-transfer functionality.
+1. The Applications subnet contains an OpCon Managed File Transfer server that provides comprehensive file-transfer functionality.
 Capabilities include compression, encryption, decryption, decompression, file watching, and enterprise-grade automated file routing.

 1. Azure VMs make up the application infrastructure.
 The placement of these VMs in subnets and virtual networks is flexible.
 For more information, see [Component placement](#component-placement).
    - To manage workloads on these VMs and on-premises legacy systems, OpCon core services communicate with OpCon agents that are installed on the VMs.
 The core services communicate with on-premises systems through a site-to-site connection on a virtual network gateway.
    - OpCon core services communicate directly with applications that provide REST API endpoints.
 These applications don't need extra software to connect to the core services.
-With on-premises systems, the communication is via a virtual network gateway by using REST API connectivity options.
+With on-premises systems, the communication uses REST API connectivity options and travels via a virtual network gateway.

-1. In a hybrid environment, the Gateway subnet uses a site-to-site VPN tunnel to provide a secure connection between the on-premises environment and the Azure cloud environment.
+1. In a hybrid environment, the Gateway subnet uses a site-to-site VPN tunnel to help secure the connection between the on-premises environment and the Azure cloud environment.

 1. The gateway includes a cross-premises IPsec/IKE VPN tunnel connection between Azure VPN Gateway and an on-premises VPN device.
 All data that passes between the Azure cloud and the on-premises environment is encrypted in this site-to-site private tunnel as it crosses the internet.